 With a handheld or stand mixer fitted with the paddle attachment, beat the butter and cream cheese over medium speed until creamy, about 1 minute.

-Add the powdered sweetener, cocoa powder, cream or non-dairy milk, sea salt, and vanilla.
+Add the powdered sweetener, cocoa powder, heavy cream or non-dairy milk, sea salt, and vanilla.
 Beat on low for 30 seconds, or until incorporated.
 Increase speed to high and beat for 3 full minutes.
 Add additional non-dairy milk or cream, one tablespoon at a time, as needed to thin.

 I recommend making the buttercream the same day you frost the cake or cupcakes, but afterward can be stored covered tightly in the refrigerator for up to 1 week.